-Before start reading the James Allen quotes, you can learn more about James Allen from Wikipedia.
+Before start reading the best James Allen quotes, you can learn more about James Allen from Wikipedia.

 The man who thinks hateful thoughts brings hatred upon himself.
 The man who thinks loving thoughts is loved.